section-engineering-education/engineering-education/content/articles/multiclass-text-classification-with-pyspark/index.md

 - [References](#references)

 ### Prerequisites
+A reader must have:

-1. A good understanding of [Python](https://www.section.io/engineering-education/python-projects-for-beginners/)
+1. A good understanding of [Python](/engineering-education/python-projects-for-beginners/)
-2. Have [Anaconda] installed in your machine.
+2. [Anaconda] installed in your machine.
-3. Have a good knowledge of [Jupyter Notebook](https://jupyter.org/).
+3. A good knowledge of [Jupyter Notebook](https://jupyter.org/).
-4. Understand [machine learning modeling][https://www.section.io/engineering-education/house-price-prediction/].
+4. An understanding of [machine learning modeling][/engineering-education/house-price-prediction/].
 5. Download the Udemy dataset [here](https://drive.google.com/file/d/1-TfybHeSWpP9UJLxeNDIFT1CPfxn7XWT/view?usp=sharing)

 > NOTE: To follow along easily, use [Jupyter Notebook](https://jupyter.org/) in building our text classification model.

 ### Introduction
 Pyspark uses the Spark API in data processing and model building.
-Spark API consists of the following libraries.
+Spark API consists of the following libraries:

 #### [Spark SQL](https://spark.apache.org/docs/latest/api/python/)